2/27/2025

 Gary Neckman

 Hi, guys.
 Good afternoon.
-So back to the revenue guidance range.
-What are you assuming in terms of volume growth versus how much offsetting you'll have on gross to nets from the GPO contracts?
-You know, just when we think about the no pain dynamic and then for DTC, the pilot effort, just how much could expiril utilization be consumer driven versus targeting physicians in hospitals like you have done traditionally?
-And then I have a follow up.
+Back to the revenue guidance range, what are you assuming in terms of volume growth versus how much offsetting pressure you'll have on gross to net from the GPO contracts?
+You know, just when we think about the no pain dynamic.
+And then for DTC, the pilot effort, just how much could Expirel utilization be consumer driven versus targeting physicians and hospitals like you have done traditionally? and then I have a follow-up.
+Sure.

 speaker